spinnaker/governance/rfc/reorder-waiting-executions.md

 _Example Spin CLI Command_
  >>spin pipeline execution reorder --execution-id 01GJQ601MC3SBACVNZB0XC5GHJ --reorder-action UP

-_New buttons will be added in Spinnaker dashboard(GUI) for each waiting execution to move the specific execution towrds UP/Down or Top/Bottom based on the current position of the execution._
+_New buttons will be added in Spinnaker dashboard(GUI) for each waiting execution to move the specific execution towards UP/Down or Top/Bottom based on the current position of the execution._

 _New Gate API endpoint will be created for external access_
 >>:8084/pipelines/<execution_id>/reorder?reorderAction=<UP/Down/Top/Bottom>

-_New Orca API endpoint will be created to access the same way
+_New Orca API endpoint will be created to access the same way_
 >>:8083/pipelines/<execution_id>/reorder?reorderAction=<UP/Down/Top/Bottom>

-_The main business logic of the feature lies in Spin Orca service, where the **CompoundExecutionOperator** will update the Redis repo using the class **RedisExecutionRepository** and update the pending executions to the user selected position in the Redis repo using the Class **RedisPendingExecutionService**
+_The main business logic of the feature lies in Spin Orca service, where the **CompoundExecutionOperator** will update the Redis repo using the existing class **RedisExecutionRepository** and update the pending executions to the user selected position in the Redis repo using the Class **RedisPendingExecutionService**._

+_A new handler class **ReorderWaitingExecutionHandler** will be created in orca-queue handler package, to handle the reorder of a waiting execution._

 **_Note_**